 For a first-time traveler to East Africa, Masai Mara Kenya, a comparatively tiny portion of the expansive game-rich wilds known as the Serengeti just across the border in Tanzania is indispensable, considered the ultimate opportunity to view wildlife in all its untamed, theatrical glory.
 If the literature is to be believed, Maasai Mara National Reserve boasts the highest concentration of terrestrial wildlife on Earth.
 And, yes, the Great Migration an awesome, rollicking natural cycle when hundreds of thousands of wildebeest attempt dangerous, frequently foolhardy river crossings as part of their annual biorhythmic round-trip exodus from Tanzania into Kenya really is as spectacular and mesmerizing as the wildlife documentaries would have you believe.

-Those astounding images of thousands of seemingly hypnotized animals flopping, diving, and tripping into crocodile-infested rivers are the stuff of every wildlife enthusiast’s dreams, and it is reckoned that this particular migration one of the numerous animal treks that happen around the world throughout the year is best witnessed here in Mara Mara National Reserve, where the massive animal numbers are compressed into a relatively small area.
+Those astounding images of thousands of seemingly hypnotized animals flopping, diving, and tripping into crocodile-infested rivers are the stuff of every wildlife enthusiast’s dreams, and it is reckoned that this particular migration one of the numerous animal treks that happen around the world throughout the year is best witnessed here, where the massive animal numbers are compressed into a relatively small area.
 Imagine 21⁄2 million visiting animals cluttering the plains and clogging the rivers as they squeeze into an area that covers just more than 1,500 sq. km (585 sq. miles).